 Automatic watches can store a charge for up to 48 hours (depending on the setup and the spring size), but they have the disadvantage of needing to be worn constantly in order to get the rotor moving and the watch charging.

 Yes, you can also buy a watch winder that keeps it moving when you are not wearing it so that it is always charged and ready to go.
 But it’s something extra you have to do, and you have to remember to do it.
 This is something most watch collectors own and use frequently, for obvious reasons.

 Seiko Automatic Watches

 So, the big difference to an automatic watch is that a kinetic watch charges a capacitor instead of a spring.

 So, as with an automatic watch, a Kinetic style watch from Seiko needs to be worn regularly to keep its charge.
 And given that it requires movement, you can also keep it on a watch winder when you are not wearing it.

 One con of this type of watch though is that many people have reported on forums that the capacitor will need replacing at some point, kind of like a battery.
 This is not an issue with automatic watches.
 They just keep on running!

-However, the big difference is in the charge: Kinetic watches can store their charge for up many months compared to an automatic watch which normally only has a couple days of charge maximum.
+However, the big difference is in the charge: Kinetic watches can store their charge for up many months compared to an automatic watch which normally only has a couple of days of charge maximum.

 It does however depend on the specific kinetic model you have.
 See below for details.